 This guide has been deprecated and is no longer being maintained.

 MySQL is a popular database management system, used as the data storage provider for thousands of web and server applications.
 This guide will help beginners get started with MySQL on a CentOS 5 Linode.
-For purposes of this tutorial, we’ll assume you’ve followed the steps outlined in our getting started guide, that your system is up to date, and that you’ve logged into your Linode as root via SSH.
+For purposes of this tutorial, we’ll assume you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance, that your system is up to date, and that you’ve logged into your Linode as root via SSH.

 Make sure your

 /etc/hosts file has proper entries, similar to the ones shown below:

 127.0.0.1 localhost.localdomain localhost 184.108.40.206 servername.mydomain.com servername

 Be sure to substitute your Linode’s public IP address for “220.127.116.11” in the example above.

 Issue the following commands to update your system and install MySQL: